uccross/skyhookdm-workflows/rook/README.md

 blockdevices at varying IO depths and readwrite modes.
 The plot shown below is obtained by benchmarking the sequential reads of a blockdevice at IO depth 32 with 1m blocksize and 8 jobs.

 <img src="https://user-images.githubusercontent.com/33978990/92878167-7b701180-f429-11ea-9a61-0f7bda767961.png" height="300" width="450" />

+## Cleaning up the Kubernetes cluster

+Once done with running the workflows and performing experiments, it is absolutely necessary to cleanup the ceph partitions and metadata directories created by Rook on the underlying drives of the nodes in order to be able to deploy and use Ceph again.
+If the underlying drives are not cleaned up, further Ceph deployments using Rook might not be possible.
+[This](https://github.com/rook/rook/blob/master/Documentation/ceph-teardown.md) guide consists of the commands that need to be run on all the nodes of the Kubernetes cluster which were used by a previous Ceph deployment.
+A short form of that is available [here]().